-- Associate in Science

-Administration of Justice (AS-T)
+- Associate in Science Administration of Justice (AS-T)

 - Associate in Arts Art- Studio Arts (AA-T)

 - Associate in Science Business Administration (AS-T)

 - Associate in Arts Communication Studies (AA-T)

-- Associate in Science Early Childhood Education (AS-T)
+- Associate in Science

+Early Childhood Education (AS-T)

 - Associate in Arts English (AA-T)

 - Associate in Arts History (AA-T)

-- Associate in Arts Journalism (AA-T)
+- Associate in Arts

+Journalism (AA-T)

 - Associate in Arts Kinesiology (AA-T)

 - Associate in Arts

 Psychology (AA-T)

-- Associate in Science Physics (AS-T)
+- Associate in Science

+Physics (AS-T)

 - Associate in Arts Sociology (AA-T)

-- Associate in Arts Theatre Arts (AA-T)
+- Associate in Arts

+Theatre Arts (AA-T)

 The Student Transfer Achievement Reform Act (Senate Bill 1440, now codified in California Education Code sections 66746-66749) guarantees admission to a California State University (CSU) campus for any community college student who completes an "associate degree for transfer", a newly established variation of the associate degrees traditionally offered at a California community college.
-The associate in arts for transfer (AA-T) or the associate in science for transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
-Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-In order to earn one of these degrees, students transferring to a CSU campus that does accept the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
-This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or express the second of the community of the commun students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
+The associate in asts for transfer (AA-T) or the associate in science for transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus or major.
+In order to earn one of these degrees, tudents must complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
+Students transferring to a CSU campus that does accept the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
+This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

-For more information, please see a counselor or visit ${\bf www.losmedanos.edu}$.
+For more information, please see a counselor or visit www.losmedanos.edu.